jgerigmeyer/jquery-django-messages-ui/README.rst

 ---------------

-django-messages-ui can be used as a standalone jQuery plugin for adding and removing client-side messages, or as a Django plugin package to additionally support the Django contrib.messages app.
+django-messages-ui can be used as a standalone jQuery plugin for adding and removing client-side messages, or as a Django add-on to additionally support the Django contrib.messages app.
 It should be called on the message list element, and accepts options for message selectors, transient messages (that disappear on click or key-press), and close-links.
 The messages themselves should be styled with CSS.

 Messages can be dynamically added via `Handlebars.js`_ or `ICanHaz.js`_, and if used as a Django plugin there's a Python middleware to automatically add